DeflateAwning/qmk_firmware/keyboards/keebio/iris/keymaps/DeflateAwning/readme.md

 * Create PDF cheat sheet to print.
 * Holding the LOWER key doesn't continue holding Alt for Alt+Tab
 * Striking the left-thumb shift key very fast should type a space.
+* Turn lights on when QWERTY mode is on, and highlight the exit key from QWERTY mode.

 ## Building